 - Applications are due March 15 for Fall matriculation.

-MS students complete 39 academic credits that include over 500 hours of mentored professional practice.
+MS students complete 39 academic credits that include between 200-300 hours of mentored professional practice.
 In addition, students complete a capstone project that involves the design, implementation and evaluation of an evidence based innovation in nursing practice, nursing education or nursing management.

 The nursing faculty create rich and meaningful student experiences that build on undergraduate education and clinical competencies and address the career aspirations of the student.
 Classroom, laboratory, and practice-based professional experiences are structured to expand the skills and grow the confidence of the student as nurse leaders.
 The support and collaboration of community partners—both nurses and health care agencies—are an essential component of this program

 The faculty of the College of Nursing conduct research in two broad areas—living with chronic illness and innovations in nursing education.
 Support for this work comes from a variety of sources:

 - the US Department of Health Education and Welfare